 Walking is especially an advantage if you’re a beginner, are elderly or overweight.
 Walking can get you losing weight or introducing you to the treadmill and exercise.
 Then in time you could start to run on the treadmill and have all the benefits that go with regular exercise.

-Walking on a treadmill you will generally find you travel at 2 mph to 4 mph or 3.2 km/h to 6.4 km/h.
+Walking on a treadmill you will generally find you go at 2 mph to 4 mph or 3.2 km/h to 6.4 km/h.
 How fast this will be for you depends on many factors.
 If you are tall and have a long stride then a brisk walk will be 4 mph.
 If you have a small stride that maybe a slow jog.
-What is important is that you're exercising to where you're breathing heavily.
+What is important is that you’re exercising to where you’re feeling like an exertion.

 If you’re walking on a treadmill to lose weight, you may want to set an incline of around 5%.
 This makes the walk harder and therefore burns more calories.
 As long as you’re not over doing it and you feel comfortable completing 30 minutes or so reguarly, you’ll start to lose weight.
 The good thing about a treadmill is you can easily see your speed on the console unlike walking outside.